JM2K69/JM2K69.github.io/_posts/2021/2021-06-28-How to use Tiny Ipxe Server.md

 * There is some important **Files**

-1. the main executable file 🤣^of course
+1. the main executable file 🤣 of course
 1. The `config` file
 1. and a file filter.txt for security.